berkyalkn/AI-travel-agent/README.md

 -   **A Budget Summary:** A clear breakdown of the total estimated cost versus the user's budget, including a cost-per-person calculation.
 -   **Detailed Flight Information:** A table-formatted view of the selected flights, including departure/arrival times, airports, flight numbers, aircraft types, and layover details.
 -   **Curated Hotel Selection:** The chosen hotel with its rating and total price for the stay.
+-  **Live Event Recommendations:** A selected list of concerts, shows, and other live events happening in the city during the travel dates, complete with links for more details.
 -   **A Day-by-Day Itinerary:** A logical schedule of activities and experiences tailored to the user's interests, with actual dates for each day.